yigongliu/PeerDeviceNet/README.md

 PeerDeviceNet
 =============

 Here are PeerDeviceNet runtime apks.
-Please check out core runtime source code at https://github.com/yigongliu/PeerDeviceNet_Src.
+For source code, please check out https://github.com/yigongliu/PeerDeviceNet_Src.

 PeerDeviceNet is both a mobile app to connect your android devices and an app framework to enable connected mobile apps.